- In extensive Fiori testing, the first thing we observed is how slow the interface is.

 The Fiori “tiles” is sort of the opposite of the SAPGUI, which is driven by transactions, or by navigating a huge tree structure.

 With Fiori, the squares are selected to get into each transaction or screen.
 This demos nicely, but there are questions related to how well this design scales.

 But Fiori has a nice search feature.
 This takes you directly to the item or the right square.

-Once you select the item you want, often from a number of options that all meet the search criteria, you can be taken into the item or square.
+Once you select the item you want, often from several options that all meet the search criteria, you can be taken into the item or square.
 It has a very nice feel.
-But it is unclear to us if is an efficient method.
-It greatly depends upon the search function working, which we are about to dive into.
+But it is unclear to us if it is an efficient method.
+It much depends upon the search function working, which we are about to dive into.

 Fiori’s Hit and Miss Search

 The search sometimes works great and is quite fast when it does work.
 But the search does not always work.